 Visiting France in the winter is always a treat because this is the time during which all the summer tourists have gone home, and you have the opportunity of exploring France as though you are a local.
 What’s more, France, like Switzerland, is an incredibly popular destination for skiers and snowboarders alike.

-The Alps and the Pyrenees offer a true winter wonderland for those of you wanting to embrace snow related activities, such as cross country skiing, snowboarding, and dog sledding to name a few.
+The Alps and the Pyrenees offer a true winter wonderland for those of you wanting to embrace snow-related activities, such as cross country skiing, snowboarding, and dog sledging to name a few.
 When you are not skiing, indulge yourself in the country’s beautiful cuisine and delicious, world-famous wines.

 Whether you have been to Japan many a time, or it is your first time planning a trip to this far away land, Japan in the winter is as beautiful as you can imagine.
 In the winter, Japan is blessed with delightful powdery snow, turning some areas of the country into a skiers wonderland.